RaghadSB/FSND/projects/02_trivia_api/starter/backend/README.md

 POST '/quizzes'
  To start playing a quiz by choosing a category or all the categories  and it will return a random question from a given category
- -Request Arguments:previous_questions list that has all the previous question to prevent repeating the question,quiz_category the id of the selected category to give question-based on the category
+ -Request Arguments:previous_questions list that has all the previous question to prevent repeating the question,quiz_category the id and typ of the selected category to give question-based on the category
+ {
+	"previous_questions": [1,2],
+	"quiz_category": {
+		"type": "Geography",
+		"id": "3"
+	}
+}
+if the user choose ALL the categories then the id will be = 0
- -Returns: JSON that contains currentquestion is a single random question on the format of "currentQuestion": {
+ -Returns: JSON that contains currentquestion is a single random question on the format of "question": {
     "answer": "tset",
     "category": "3",
     "difficulty": 4,